 The free Dropbox experience is very limited at a couple of gigs, but you can earn more space by referrals and other stunts.
 Better to just pay for the Pro account and get 1 TB of space.

 Think about it.
 When you’re on the road and you need to backup your cards, upload them to Dropbox.
 That gives you some peace of mind in case you ever lose your cards or have to re-use them on the trip.

 You can also issue a File Request to have others upload files to you.
-Dropbox is as much a collaboration tool as Evernote or Todoist, and it's a name that your clients will trust.
+Dropbox is as much a collaboration tool like Evernote or Todoist, and it’s a name that your clients will trust.

 I have nearly 800 accounts, each with a user ID and password.
 Some of them have different requirements for security, so the password I use in one place may not work in another.

 Here’s the simple way to manage all those user ID accounts and passwords.

 The keys to being an organized photographer are pretty simple.